PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 Installation
 ==============
 panda-client works either python 2 and 3, and is self-contained so that you don't have to install an external package or software.
+The installation step can be skipped if panda-client has been centrally installed like ATLAS.
-In order to install all python modules, command-line tools and configuration files, simply run:
+Otherwise, simply run the following pip command in a virtual environment to install all python modules, command-line tools and configuration files:

 .. prompt:: bash